akeda2/pwp/README.md

-  -l, --logical      divide power by logical threads instead of physical cores -j, --json         output each sample as a JSON object (disables table modes) -m, --max-lines N  print at most N lines, (default: 20) (table mode only) --fullscreen       rewrite new data in place (no vertical growth)
+  -l, --logical      divide power by logical threads instead of physical cores -j, --json         output each sample as a JSON object (disables table modes) -m, --max-lines N  print at most N lines, (default: 20) (table mode only) -f, --fullscreen   rewrite new data in place (no vertical growth) -N, --no-roll      Do not roll output
 ```
 ## Output
 ```